??? pgHead ???

 11.4.2.b Interview personnel involved in internal penetration testing.
 The assessor will interview personnel responsible for internal penetration testing to verify:The tests were conducted by qualified internal staff or a qualified external vendor with expertise in penetration testing methodologies.Organizational independence of the testers exists (they are independent from the systems being tested).

-PCI DSS Requirement 11.4.3: External Penetration Testing
+PCI DSS Requirement 11.4.3: External penetration testing

 This requirement mandates conducting external penetration testing on your Cardholder Data Environment (CDE) and critical systems.
 These tests simulate attacks from an external perspective to identify vulnerabilities that could be exploited by malicious actors on the internet.